 Research Theme: The theme of the undergraduate research program is “Engineering for Sustainability”, which can be broadly interpreted within all program areas of civil & environmental engineering and related fields (e.g., architecture, earth sciences, etc.).

-Support: The 2021 summer program provides a stipend for the 10 week summer session.
-The amount of the stipend will be determined by the School of Engineering and the University and will depend, in part, on the anticipated cost of living for the student during the summer period is considered.
+Support: The 2022 summer program provides a stipend for the 10 week, full-time summer session.
+The amount of the stipend is determined by the School of Engineering and VPUE (Vice Provost for Undergraduate Education).
+The anticipated cost of living for the student during the summer period is considered.
 For summer 2022, the full-time summer program stipend will be $7,500.
 Eligible students may qualify for additional need-based supplements.

 Requirements and Restrictions:

 - Eligibility is limited to Stanford undergraduates who are working under the supervision of an academic council faculty member in the Department of Civil & Environmental Engineering.

 - Co-terminal master's degree students are eligible only if the bachelor's degree will not be conferred before the end of the research appointment and if they are still paying undergraduate (not graduate) tuition.